 ►Homeschool Organizing Tip: Leave a cube empty for each kid.
 That gives them a place to stash all their stuff that they work on or can’t find a place for.
 Make them responsible for organizing and decluttering their cube regularly.

-How to Set Up A Homeschool Classroom #8: What Kind Of Classroom Furniture Do I Need?
+How To Set Up Your Homeschool Learning Space #8: What Kind Of Classroom Furniture Do I Need?

 Your homeschool classroom furniture will be the most expensive part of your class room makeover.